-Paul D. Roose is an arbitrator and mediator based in Oakland, CA. He is available for arbitration, fact finding, mediation, training and facilitation.
+Paul D. Roose is an arbitrator and mediator based in Oakland, CA. He is a member of the National Academy of Arbitrators.
+Paul is available for arbitration, fact finding, mediation, training and facilitation.
 Paul left the California State Mediation and Conciliation Service (CSMCS) in May 2012 to establish a practice as an independent arbitrator and mediator.
-Paul was head of the CSMCS from 2005–2012, and served as a mediator at CSMCS until his promotion in 2005.
+He was head of the CSMCS from 2005–2012, and served as a mediator at CSMCS until his promotion in 2005.
 See Paul’s complete biography below.

 Following graduation from Swarthmore College in 1974, Paul worked as a letter-sorting machine operator and then as a letter carrier for the U.S Postal Service.
 After becoming active in his union as a shop steward, Paul was elected at age 29 to serve as full-time president of the National Association of Letter Carriers (NALC) Greater East Bay Branch 1111.
 He was re-elected to three more two-year terms as branch president prior to leaving the NALC in 1991 to serve as a field representative and lead field representative with Healthcare Workers Service Employees International Union Local 250.
 While at Local 250, Paul represented workers at the City and County of San Francisco, American Medical Response, and Kaiser-Permanente.